Prime Minister from 6 January 1932 to 7 April 1939

 Joseph Aloysius Lyons was born in Stanley, Tasmania, on 15 September 1879.
 He was known as Joe.
 He was the fourth of eight children born to Michael Lyons and Ellen Carroll, both of whose parents were Irish immigrants.
 Joe's father Michael failed in a series of enterprises – as hotel keeper, farmer, butcher and baker – before losing his family's savings on the 1887 Melbourne Cup.
 He suffered a nervous breakdown and was unable to support his family.

-Joe attended a Catholic convent school in Ulverstone, but from the age of nine he had to help support his family by working variously as an errand boy, a printer's assistant and a farm labourer.
-When he was 12 he moved back to Stanley to live with his mother's sisters, Hetty and Mary Carroll, and to attend the local government school full time.
+Joe attended a Catholic convent school in Ulverstone, but from the age of nine helped support his family by working variously as an errand boy, a printer's assistant and a farm labourer.
+When he was 12 he moved back to Stanley to live with his mother's sisters, Hetty and Mary Carroll, and to attend the local government school full-time.

 Joe Lyons was influenced by the Irish radicalism of his mother and aunts and, after being involved in debating while a junior teacher, he joined the Workers' Political League, which was the forerunner of the Australian Labor Party (ALP) in Tasmania.
 He was very critical of people with large landholding interests and was in frequent conflict with his employer, the Tasmanian Education Department, for his political activities.